Bali: a brief travel guide

 Where to stay in Bali

-Bali has a vast diversity in experiences and activities for different kinds of tourists.
-Check the area that suits you regarding the plans you are making and the people you are traveling with:
+Bali has a vast diversity of experiences and activities for different kinds of tourists.
+Check the area that suits you based on your plans and the people you are traveling with:

 For couples

 The ideal area for a romantic couple on their honeymoon is Jimbaran, a village and tourist resort very close to the airport.
-Most of the sandy bay is empty and perfect for a couple who wants to stroll, sunbathe and have romantic candlelight dinners by the sea during the sunset.
-Jimbaran produces fresh seafood that, along with the fireworks and the traditional dances under the melodies of the wandering musicians, complete the most romantic picture of a honeymoon.
+Most of the sandy bay is empty and perfect for a couple who wants to stroll, sunbathe, and have candlelight dinners by the sea at sunset.
+Jimbaran produces fresh seafood that, along with the fireworks and traditional dances under the melodies of wandering musicians, would satisfy even the most romantic souls out there.

 For families

 A very good choice for families and couples in Bali is Nusa Dua.
-Nusa Dua provides water slides, massive gardens, kids’ activities all day long and children menus in restaurants.
-Nusa Dua is clean, quiet, safe and not so crowded.
-It accommodates water sports for teenagers, as well.
+Nusa Dua provides water slides, massive gardens, kids’ activities all day long, and children’s menus in restaurants.
+Nusa Dua is clean, quiet, safe, and not so crowded.
+It also offers water sports for teenagers.
 You can swim there too!

 For nightlife

-Three are the best-known hotspots for the tourists that seek intense nightlife: Kuta, Legian and Seminyak.
-Kuta hosts some famous DJs in its nightclubs and sports bars while serving cocktails and BBQ and offering the widest choices with the lowest prices.
-It is the party area of Bali, but not the best of Bali!
-Seminyak is the place where jazz, soul and R&B meet, the cafés and bistros offer dishes from every part of Indonesia and the world and the visitors can enjoy their cocktails looking at the sunset.
+Three areas are the best-known hotspots for tourists seeking intense nightlife: Kuta, Legian, and Seminyak.
+Kuta hosts some famous DJs in its nightclubs and sports bars, while serving cocktails and BBQ and offering the widest choices at the lowest prices.
+It is the party area of Bali, but not the best part of Bali!
+Seminyak is the place where jazz, soul, and R&B meet; cafés and bistros offer dishes from every part of Indonesia and the world, and visitors can enjoy their cocktails while looking at the sunset.
 Seminyak is generally promoted as an upscale version of Legian and Kuta.
 Personally, I find Seminyak appealing.
 However, these are by no means the only places for nightlife in Bali.
 For example, a lot of people prefer to go to Canggu to party.

 For outdoor activities

-A visitor who wants to feel Bali’s spiritual energy, go sightseeing and engage in outdoor activities should stay in Ubud.
-The cultural capital of Bali, made famous by the book and movie “Eat Pray Love”, is the place to eat and enjoy live music, to visit the Monkey Forest, the palace and the rice terraces of Jatiluwih and to have cooking lessons.
-It is the yoga and meditation center of Bali.
-However, I recommend that you are very careful when you choose to participate in a yoga class.
-Choose your teacher wisely as you should do everywhere.
-You can also charter a car and explore many extraordinary sights nearby, go rafting, hiking or mountain biking.
+A visitor who wants to feel Bali’s spiritual energy, go sightseeing, and engage in outdoor activities should stay in Ubud.
+The cultural capital of Bali, made famous by the book and movie “Eat Pray Love,” is the place to eat and enjoy live music, visit the Monkey Forest, the palace, and the rice terraces of Jatiluwih, and take cooking classes.
+It is the yoga and meditation centre of Bali.
+However, I recommend that you be very careful when you choose to participate in a yoga class.
+Choose your teacher wisely, as you should do everywhere.
+You can also charter a car and explore many extraordinary sights nearby, or go rafting, hiking, or mountain biking.

 For those who want to experience the local culture

-In case you want to have a piece of everything, the island’s capital Denpasar is the city you will enjoy your stay.
-Denpasar is the government’s home, so all cultural events happen there.
-It is busy, multi-cultural, with history and attractions, shopping malls and great restaurants.
+In case you want to have a piece of everything, the island’s capital, Denpasar, is the city where you will enjoy your stay.
+Denpasar is the seat of government, so many cultural events happen there.
+It is busy, multicultural, with history and attractions, shopping malls, and great restaurants.

 What to eat in Bali

-Also, don’t forget the Balinese tropical fruits, that maybe you should Google in order to recognize the white-yellow Durian which supposedly smells bad but I love it, the Mangosteen, an apple-sized purple fruit known as the “blood fruit”, the reddish – dark brown Snakeskin fruit, the red and hairy Rambutan, the wild berry Boni, the sour Soursop, the Java plum which looks like olives, the orange and yellow Coconuts, the sour and green Ambarella and the Pomelo which looks like citrus.
+Also, don’t forget the Balinese tropical fruits, that maybe you should search on the internet in order to recognize the white-yellow durian which supposedly smells bad but I love it, the mangosteen, an apple-sized purple fruit known as the “blood fruit”, the reddish-dark-brown snakeskin fruit, the red and hairy rambutan, the wild berry boni, the sour soursop, the Java plum which looks like olives, the orange and yellow coconuts, the sour and green ambarella and the pomelo, which looks like citrus.

-As far as alcohol is concerned, the most famous Balinese drink is the Arak, which is an alcoholic drink from toddy palm trees.
-But, be cautious and drink it only in reputable bars while watching the bartender serving you, because there have been incidents of methanol poisoning.
+As far as alcohol is concerned, the most famous Balinese drink is arak, which is an alcoholic drink made from toddy palm trees.
+But be cautious and drink it only in reputable bars while watching the bartender prepare it, because there have been incidents of methanol poisoning.
+To be honest, I haven’t tried it, since I am not interested in drinking.

 Where to party in Bali

 As stated above, there are only two cities where the party never stops: Kuta and Seminyak.
-In Seminyak, you will find that the Jalan Petitenget street is full of bars and restaurants, along with famous resorts that hold parties all night long.
+In Seminyak, you will find that Jalan Petitenget is full of bars and restaurants, along with famous resorts that hold parties all night long.
 Kuta is the heart of Bali’s party scene.
-The world-famous huge club ‘’Sky Garden” lies there.
+The world-famous club “Sky Garden” is located there.
 You can also party in Legian.
-Downtown Legian which is the street Jalan Raya Legian is loaded with various nightlife spots.
+Downtown Legian, particularly Jalan Raya Legian, is loaded with various nightlife spots.
 Lately, a part of Bali’s nightlife has moved to Canggu, which is promoted as an alternative nightlife area.

 What to visit in Bali

-Either you are dreaming of quiet vacations near the pool under the sun or more adventurous into the jungles and the caves like I do, Bali has plenty to offer.
-Read below the best sights you certainly should consider visiting, as well as engaging in fun activities that will give you the time of your life.
+Whether you are dreaming of quiet vacations by the pool under the sun or are more inclined toward adventures in the jungles and caves, like I am, Bali has plenty to offer.
+Read below about the best sights you should definitely consider visiting, as well as the fun activities that will give you the experience of a lifetime.

-Tanah Lot is a small formation a bit off the Balinese shore.
-It means “Land in the Ocean”.
-It is famous for the Tanah Lot temple which is attached to mythological stories from the locals since the 16th century.
-Its rare beauty focuses on the dense green trees that in reality would find it difficult to grow on rocks.
-The temple is dedicated to the Sea God, who is said to have ordered sea snakes to guard the Tanah Lot.
+Tanah Lot is a small rock formation just off the Balinese shore.
+Its name means “Land in the Ocean.”
+It is fagemous for the Tanah Lot Temple, which has been associated with local mythological stories since the 16th century.
+Its rare beauty lies in the dense green trees, which seem unlikely to grow on such rocky terrain.
+The temple is dedicated to the Sea God, who is said to have ordered sea snakes to guard the site.
 Nearby, you will find restaurants, cafés, and art shops.

 #2.
 Uluwatu Temple and beach

-The magnificent location of Uluwatu Temple 70 meters above the waves is breathtaking.
+The magnificent location of Uluwatu Temple, perched 70 meters above the waves, is truly breathtaking.
 The temple dates back to the 10th century.
-Around it you will find walls and a forest with monkeys that are believed to guard the temple.
-As a visitor, you must wear a sarong or sash, which is given in the temple.
-Visit it a bit before sunset to take amazing photos and stay a little longer after it to watch the local Kecak dance in the amphitheater.
-Uluwatu beach is ideal for surfing with fast and powerful waves, but also for relaxation and sightseeing.
-Explore the beautiful caves of the beach, while you are there.
+Around it, you will find walls and a forest with monkeys that are believed to guard the temple.
+As a visitor, you must wear a sarong or sash, which is provided at the temple.
+Visit it a bit before sunset to take amazing photos and stay a little longer afterward to watch the local Kecak dance in the amphitheater.
+Uluwatu Beach is ideal for surfing with fast and powerful waves, but also for relaxation and sightseeing.
+Explore the beautiful caves at the beach while you are there.

 #3.Ubud Monkey Forest

-A lot of macaque monkeys and tree species, 12,500m2 of forest are daily available to explore.
-The forest is a research location for the monkeys’ health, diet, and breeding habits.
-It is considered sacred and includes small temples and statues that lie around.
-Be careful, though, the monkeys might see your goodies and steal them from you.
-Book your tour to the Monkey Forest and other wonderful places now!
+A lot of macaque monkeys and various tree species can be found in this 12,500 m² forest, which is open to visitors daily.
+The forest is a research site for the monkeys’ health, diet, and breeding habits.
+It is considered sacred and includes small temples and statues scattered throughout the area.
+Be careful, though—the monkeys might spot your belongings and steal them from you.

 #4.Ubud town

 Ubud is promoted as the “cultural capital” of Bali.
-Relaxation, rejuvenation, yoga, meditation, cooking and healthy food, boutique shopping, Hindu architecture, poetry readings are some of the attributes of Ubud.
+Relaxation, rejuvenation, yoga, meditation, cooking, healthy food, boutique shopping, and Hindu architecture are some of its defining attributes.
 Don’t forget to pass by the Ubud Art Market, where you can buy souvenirs, handmade goods and inexpensive gifts.
-Nevertheless, Ubud is not so alternative as it wants to appear.
-It is full of mainstream restaurants, cafes and shops of various kinds.
+Nevertheless, Ubud is not as alternative as it would like to appear.
+It is full of mainstream restaurants, cafés, and shops of various kinds.

 #5.
 Bali Safari & Marine Park

-One of the largest wildlife parks in Bali is Bali Safari & Marine Park which covers over 400,000 m2 of land.
+One of the largest wildlife parks in Bali is Bali Safari & Marine Park, which covers over 400,000 m² of land.
 More than 80 species and 400 animals roam free in the park.
-You may come across hippos, spotted deers, Himalayan bears, zebras, camels, baboons, elephants, piranhas, Indian white tigers, and lions.
-You can feed the elephants, embark on a safari journey or dive in the waterpark and amusement park.
+You may come across rhinoceroses, hippopotamuses, spotted deer, giraffes, zebras, baboons, elephants, Indian white tigers, lions, and piranhas.
+You can feed the elephants or embark on a safari journey.When I was there, an animal show and a bird show were offered.

 #6.
 Kecak Dance

-Kecak is a form of Balinese Hindu dance and music drama and it is traditionally performed in temples and villages in Bali.
-The dance is performed in a circle by 50 – 150 men wearing checked cloths on their waists.
-They perform the story of the lovers Rama and Shita.
-The spectator can often hear the word sound of “cak” during the dance.
-It is performed in various places.
-Uluwatu Temple is one of them.
+Kecak dance is a form of Balinese Hindu dance and music drama, traditionally performed in temples and villages in Bali.
+The dance is performed in a circle by 50–150 men wearing checked cloths around their waists.
+They reenact the story of the lovers Rama and Sita.
+Spectators can often hear the rhythmic chant of “cak” during the performance.
+It is performed in various places, and Uluwatu Temple is one of the most popular.

 #7.
 Rafting on Ayung River

-This is considered the best whitewater rafting in Bali.
-It is appropriate for beginners and families.
-It is extended in approximately 68.5 km and it passes through the Bali rainforest and the rice fields.
+This is considered the best whitewater rafting experience in Bali.
+It is suitable for beginners and families.
+The Ayung River extends for approximately 68.5 km and passes through the Bali rainforest and rice fields.
 You might even discover a waterfall!

 #8.
 Nusa Dua area

-Nusa Dua is famous for the 20 resorts it accommodates.
-The tourists can swim to its known Geger beach, where farmers grow seaweed or the popular and crowded Pawana beach.
-It is family-friendly and there one can find water sports, a shopping center, small markets,and restaurants, which makes it ideal for a calm sunset drink.
-I have enjoyed playing with the waves there.
+Nusa Dua is famous for the resorts it hosts.
+Tourists can swim at Geger Beach, where farmers grow seaweed, or at the popular and crowded Pandawa Beach.
+It is family-friendly, and visitors can find water sports, a shopping center, small markets, and restaurants.
+I enjoyed playing in the waves there.

 #9.Tamblingan Lake

-Lake Tamblingan is on the foot of Mount Lesung and it is a quite cold area, but it is definitely worth visiting the place.
-It is a peaceful paradise that lies near the temple Pura Ulun Danu Tamblingan but it is less touristic.
+Lake Tamblingan lies at the foot of Mount Lesung.
+It is a rather cold area, but it is definitely worth visiting.
+It is a peaceful paradise located near the temple Pura Ulun Danu Tamblingan, yet it is less touristy.

 #10.
 Bird Park

 Bali Bird Park & Reptile Park is a great educational attraction for everyone.
-While walking around among the 2000 tropical plants, the visitors can see 1000 birds and more than 250 species coming from the Indonesian archipelago and many of them roaming around free.
-It is one of the rare places where you can come close to exotic birds and magnificent species, like parrots, owls, eagles and macaws.
-Bird Park’s mission is to breed endangered species in captivity in order to preserve their species.
-You can take some photos with the birds resting on your arms!
+While walking around among 2,000 tropical plants, visitors can see around 1,000 birds from over 250 species native to the Indonesian archipelago, many of which are roaming freely.
+It is one of the rare places where you can come close to exotic birds and magnificent species such as parrots, owls, eagles, and macaws.
+The park’s mission is to breed endangered species in captivity in order to help preserve them.
+You can take photos with the birds resting on your arms!

 #11.Lovina Beach